Alexander-Mages/Automation-Scripts/README.md

 # Automation-Scripts
-Automation Scripts
-A collection of scripts I created to automate common tasks.
+A collection of scripts to make life easier.